How identifying and addressing SDoH can reduce rising healthcare costs and improve quality of care

 Tools and Strategies to Reduce Costs and Improve Care

 To successfully reduce healthcare expenditures, a greater understanding of the differences between patient populations is needed and a holistic approach to healthcare can help fill gaps in clinical care.
 The first step is screening patients for social needs, which can help identify major causes of poor health outcomes.
 By identifying these needs early, providers and payers have the opportunity to reduce costs and improve quality of care.
 While screening for social needs is vital to improving health outcomes and reducing costs, it is only a fraction of the solution.
 Building a network of community partners and collaborating with them is the key to ensuring these needs continue to be met outside clinical settings.
 For example, if a patient with type 2 diabetes lists food insecurity as one of their top social needs, referring them to a food pantry may help them access the foods necessary to follow their strict dietary regimen.
 By connecting the patient to this resource, the patient now has access to nutritious food and is more likely to adhere to their treatment.
-The patient is also less likely to make avoidable trips to the emergency department for medical emergencies like hyperglycemia or continue to seek care for recurring problems caused by an inability to follow their diet.
+The patient is also less likely to make avoidable trips to the emergency department for medical emergencies like hyperglycemia or continue to seek emergency care for recurring problems caused by an inability to follow their diet.

 At Healthify we believe that no one’s health should be hindered by their need.
 We deliver a leading solution that empowers organizations to find community services for their patients, track social needs across their population, and coordinate care with community-based services.
 As a partner to health plans, social service agencies, and provider networks working with Medicaid and Medicare members, Healthify enables integrated care to fulfill the promise of a value-based healthcare system and healthy communities.